Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague River if you can find them.

-Water releases from Warm Springs Reservoir have been around 478 cfs according to the USGS stream data.
+Water releases from Warm Springs Reservoir have been less than 1 cfs, according to the USGS stream data.
 Fishing is expected to be slow.
-Large streamers and nymphs can be productive in the spring on the Malheur, as the water tends to be a little murky and fish can see the larger presentations.
-As the flows decrease, look for fish in and around any available structures like submerged wood, large boulders, or overhanging vegetation.
+Large streamers and nymphs can be productive in the fall on the Malheur, as the water tends to be a little murky and fish can see the larger presentations.
+Look for fish in and around boulders and other available cover.

 No recent fishing reports.